LTER-LIFE/FDFDT-Manual/05-storage.Rmd

 ## Tools to help you

-- [re3data.org](http://re3data.org) is a registry of repositories for research data where you can filter a broad range of repositories for a different criteria, such as subject, country, persistent identifier system, versioning or licences
+- [re3data.org](http://re3data.org) is a registry of repositories for research data where you can filter a broad range of repositories for different criteria, such as subject, country, persistent identifier system, versioning or licences.

 - [fairsharing.org](http://fairsharing.org) is a registry that lists a variety of standards, databases and policies.
 To find repositories you can either directly search for a specific one and get detailed information on it or search all repositories/databases and filter for a range of options, such as country, subject or specific tags.